hallelujah/valid_email/README.md

     validates :email, :email => {:message => I18n.t('validations.errors.models.user.invalid_email')}, :mx => {:message => I18n.t('validations.errors.models.user.invalid_mx')}

+Alternatively, you can check if an email domain has a MX or A record by using `:mx_with_fallback` instead of `:mx`.

 You can detect disposable accounts

     validates :email, :email => {:ban_disposable_email => true, :message => I18n.t('validations.errors.models.user.invalid_email')}